 Reletting costs

-% of lease that has expiredReletting cost
+% of tenancy agreement that has expiredReletting cost

 Less than 25%4 weeks rent